-The model is tasked with determining if a scene change occurred in each concatenated video segment and, if so, identifying the specific transition.
-We evaluate the model’s performance based on two criteria: (1) scene change classification, assessing whether the model correctly identified a scene change, and (2) scene transition description, measuring the model's ability to describe the transition from one scene to another accurately.
+The model is tasked with determining if a scene change occurs in each concatenated video segment and, if so, identifying the specific transition.
+We evaluate the model’s performance based on two criteria: (1) scene change classification, which assesses whether the model correctly identifies a scene change, and (2) scene transition description, which measures the model's ability to describe the transition from one scene to another accurately.
 For the scene change classification task, we calculate the Matthews correlation coefficient (MCC) between the model’s predictions and the ground truth labels, as defined in Equation~\ref{eq:mcc}:

 where $A \in$ \{0 (False), 1 (True)\}, $P \in$ \{0 (Negative), 1 (Positive)\}, and $n_{AP}$ denote actual condition, predicted condition, and non-negative counts, respectively.
-To adjust MCC to range between 0 and 1 and to further penalize models that consistently answer only ``Yes'' or only ``No'', we applied the transformation in Equation~\ref{eq:cls_score} to obtain the classification score $\text{Score}_{\text{cls}}$:
+To adjust MCC to range between 0 and 1 and to further penalize models that consistently answer only ``Yes'' or only ``No'', we apply the transformation in Equation~\ref{eq:cls_score} to obtain the classification score $\text{Score}_{\text{cls}}$: